 As a Georgia college student, Vinal was caught and charged with possession of one pound of cannabis and operation of an illegal grow house.
 According to Vinal, he never sold to minors and only to friends and family.
 He had never been convicted of any other crime before his arrest for marijuana.

-After some time in jail and on house arrest awaiting trail, Vinal took a plea deal and was sentenced to three years incarceration - of which he only served part before being released on parole - and four years probation.
+After some time in jail and on house arrest awaiting trail, Vinal took a plea deal and was sentenced to three years incarceration - he was released early on parole - and four years probation.
 His probation ended in December 2017.
 Sitting on the couch in his living room in Hillsboro, Oregon, Vinal shook his head a little.

-At the same time as Vinal was serving his sentence in a Georgia prison, dispensaries were beginning to open in Colorado and soon after in Washington state.
-Now, living in Oregon - where growing and selling marijuana simply requires a license to operate - Vinal cannot qualify for those licenses because of his criminal record.
+Now, living in Oregon - where growing and selling marijuana simply requires a license to operate - Vinal cannot qualify for a license, because of his criminal record.
 He can't even own his portion of HiFi Farms, despite building it from the ground up.

 As of mid-2018, ten states and the District of Columbia have fully legalized cannabis for any adult use.
 Close to 30 have legalized medical marijuana.
 But as legalization spreads, questions are beginning to arise concerning those who have existing criminal records related to cannabis.
 Cities like Seattle and San Francisco have made pledges to expunge or downgrade all previous cannabis-related, non-violent convictions, including felonies.
 But if your record is from a state still without a legal industry, how do you go about getting in a job in a state where it is legal?

 For Richard, his friends were his support system - giving him his first job out of college and eventually recruiting him for the farm in Oregon.
 But not everyone is so lucky.